 Electric heaters: Electric heaters may be temporarily provided by FO&M if necessary to supplement heating.
 Heaters are only allowed with the authorization of FO&M. Campus departments and occupants may not purchase or install supplemental heating devices.
 These devices can be dangerously misused and are allowed only under controlled circumstances.
 Unapproved space heaters will be removed by FO&M.

 Seasonal Activation and De-activation of Heating: Dates when heating systems are activated vary slightly each year based upon weather and activities in the buildings.
-During September, when an extended cold period is forecast, FO&M will activate the heat for the season.
+During September or October, when an extended cold period is forecast, FO&M will activate the heat for the season.
 In May, when daytime temperatures stabilize, heating is generally deactivated for the season.

 During the winter, temperatures in storerooms, stairwells and other unoccupied areas may be kept in the 45°F to 55°F range.